oliver2619/heating/README.md

 ## TODO

+* Passive elements at least one of type temperature or none at all
+* Active elements only one discrete system
 * calculation of parameters of heating system, predict temperature
 * system edit measurement history
 * sound / vibration on success? pwa thread to wakeup?